decretist/Dissertation/Chapter2/presentation.markdown

 which Gratian selected his material.
 A canon in the formal sources typically included an inscription, a rubric, and the canon text.
-Gratian added a *dictum post canonem* (plural *dicta post canones*) containing his own commentary on the preceding canon or canons, a feature borrowed from Alger of Liège's theological treatise *De misericordia et iustitia* but without an immediate precedent in the canonical literature.[2]
+Gratian added a *dictum post canonem* (plural *dicta post canones*) containing his own commentary on the preceding canon or series of canons, a he feature borrowed from Alger of Liège's theological treatise *De misericordia et iustitia* but without immediate precedent in the canonical literature.[2]

-#### Inscription

 Most canons have an inscription, which identifies the ultimate source of authority for that canon, usually a papal decretal, a canon from an ecumenical council or an important provincial synod, or a patristic text.[3]
-This raises the need to distinguish Gratian's material sources---an original letter of Pope Gregory I, for example---from his formal sources---the collection from which Gratian actually copied his text.[4]
-Because Gratian collected his texts almost exclusively from formal sources, the inscription was sometimes historically inaccurate, especially if the text in question was one derived from the Pseudo-Isidorian collections.
+Because Gratian collected his texts almost exclusively from formal sources, rather than material sources like the register of Pope Gregory I,[4] the inscription affixed to a canon was sometimes historically inaccurate, especially if the text in question was one derived from the Pseudo-Isidorian collections.

-#### Rubric

 A canon is often, though not always, introduced by a rubric.
 The name refers to the fact that rubrics were conventionally written in red ink in manuscripts.
 A rubric is a very short summary of what the following canon is about.
-In many cases the rubric simply reads "*de eodem*", which means "about the same thing" as the preceding canon.[5] **(Pennington and Eichbauer believe that Gratian wrote the rubrics in the *Decretum* rather than reusing those he found in formal source collections.[6]
+In many cases the rubric simply reads "*de eodem*", which means "about the same thing" as the preceding canon.[5]
+Pennington and Eichbauer believe that Gratian wrote the rubrics in the *Decretum* rather than reusing those he found in formal source collections.[6]
 The fact that the rubrics are short, discontinuous, texts means that they are of effectively no value for the purpose of authorship attribution.
-On the other hand, the fact that they are believed to have been written by Gratian, and therefore reflect his choice of wording, means that they are potentially useful evidence in the search for new topics introduced between the first and second recensions.)**
+On the other hand, the fact that they are believed to have been written by Gratian, and therefore reflect his choice of wording, means that they could potentially be useful evidence in the search for new topics introduced between the first and second recensions.

-#### Canon text

 **(The nature of the canon texts proper has been described above in the section on the collection and selection of canons.)**